-The book by Wilson et al. is the 'bible' of al vibrational specroscopists
+The book by Wilson et al. is the 'bible' of al vibrational specroscopists of course I cannot read anything, but the figures, and the order in which they appear, seems very close to what we will do here

-You can find excellent\ lecture notes and videos, and I think now also textbooks (all in Thai), on Aj.
+You can find excellent lecture notes and videos, and I think now also textbooks (all in Thai), on Aj.
 Teepanis Chachiyo's (Naresunan University) web site (https://sites.google.com/site/siamphysics/) 'Siam Physics' check in particular